isomerpages/moe-changkatchangisec/pages/DSA holding page.md

 **Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 4 May 2023 to 31 May 2023.
+The application is free-of-charge and will be open from 7 May 2024, 11am to 3 Jun 2024, 3pm.
 For more details, please refer to the MOE website at**&nbsp;[https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec)

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.